SuperSat001/Question-Extractor/readme.md

 4. **Merge Next**
 	- Continuing last example, after you have used `Start Merge` and `Merge Same`, your `Current Merge` is comprised of `statement-q1`.
 Now when q2 is `Current Question`, use **this command** to merge q2 with `Current Merge` and increase `Q No.`

-5. **Skip While Merging**.
+5. **Skip End Merging**.
 	- To skip `Current Question` and save `Current Merge`.
 In the pervious example, after you have merged `statement-q1-q2-q3-q4` and next image has to be skipped, use this.
-Generally a new question does't directly start after a paragraph ends so after `q4` the `Current Question` (some blank line/title etc) will be skipped using this.

 ## Note
 - I know that `While Not Merging` command appears a bit complicated but after 2-3 uses you will be comfortable